-We are an approved MYP IB school and a candidate school for PYP, our classes and curriculum are well equipped to help students experience the challenges of the program.
+We are an approved MYP IB school and our classes and curriculum are well equipped to help students experience the challenges of the program.
 The IB aims to do more than the curricula by developing enquiring, knowledgeable and caring young individuals who are motivated to succeed.

 The MYP principles are deeply rooted in intercultural awareness, holistic education and